 Once you’ve checked into your cabin your food options are either the hotel bar or the hotel restaurant.
 Both of which are insanely overpriced but with very limited options in the area you don’t have much choice.
 I suggest taking full advantage of the free breakfast buffet in the morning to last you through the day.

 Abisko Guesthouse is a two-star hotel where the cheapest option is to book the economy room which is a small room for two with a bunk bed.
 They also do double and triple beds.
 Prices start from around $70 per night.

 Abisko Mountain Lodge is a three-star hotel where you can book a small cabin for up to four people.
 Prices start around $230 per night.

+You can also stay at the STF Abisko Tourist Station, where you can rent a double room from $195 per night.
+STF stands for the Swedish Tourist Association.
 Don’t mix it up with Aurora Sky Station, which is a tower for viewing the northern lights.
 However, if you do decide to stay at Abisko Tourist Station, you’re only a 10 minute walk from the Aurora Sky Station.